mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 Yes, we are inverted.
 This is really true, don't you think so?

 You’re sitting here; how much can you sit?
 What is the sound of your shikantaza?
-You say, “Yes!
-Sound; that is a sound.”
+You say, “Yes, sound!
+That is a sound.”
 What is the sound, in you?
 You say, “the sound of shikantaza” – but it’s too late, because real shikantaza has gone already!
 And then you catch the sound from the shikantaza, and when you grasp it, [you say,] “that is shikantaza.”
 It’s not shikantaza.
 You are already inverted; don’t you think so?
 And then you judge it immediately; and then finally, you follow after that, again and again.
 What happens after that, after following after things?
 “After things” means, sound.

 I tell you often that Dogen Zenji says a moment consists of 60 instants.
 (Transcriber’s Note: Katagiri Roshi says “instances,” but “instants” might be the better translation.)
 So what you can hear, the moment, is the sound of the moment. *[He snaps his fingers.]* Like this.
 But, this one moment – *[finger snap]* – consists of 60 instants.
 If it is true – what did you hear?
 What in the moment have you heard? *[Snap.]* This sound, don’t you think so?
 But this sound, the moment, is nothing but sort of dregs, after you squeeze the 60 instants.
 And then you got the one grip of the raindrops, just the raindrops: “I’ve got it.”
 But that is one moment – already, you have missed 60 instants!
 So how can you know?